avielrs/avielrs.github.io/_posts/2020-10-22-Collecting-Twitter-Data-on-the-US-Presidential-Election.md

 #### Step 2: Running into problems

-After happily running the hydrate.py script on my computer for about four days, I realized that the twarcing had only extracte tweets from June 2020!
+After happily running the hydrate.py script on my computer for about four days, I realized that only June 2020 tweets had been extracted!
 I decided take a look at the us-pres-elections-2020 repo and review the associated [paper](https://arxiv.org/pdf/2010.00600.pdf){:target="_blank"}.
-In the paper it became apparent to me that the first release of tweets from 6/20/2020 through 9/06/2020 contains **240 million tweets** which is almost **2 TB** of raw data!
+In the paper it states that the first release of tweets from 6/20/2020 through 9/06/2020 contains **240 million tweets** which is almost **2 TB** of raw data!
+Within Twarc, I am only able to obtain 1 million tweets per day (this is part of the Twitter API limit) which means it would take 140 days to retrieve all that data!

 **Ummmm...
 Abandon twarcing!
 Stop Collecting Data!!**

-My MacBook air cannot handle 240 million tweets and its storage limit is 250 GB lol.
+My MacBook Air cannot handle 240 million tweets and its storage limit is 250 GB lol.
 I could potentially collect the data on the cloud, however at the moment I do not want to work on the cloud or at least until my analysis is ready for production.

 #### Step 3: Revisiting collecting twitter data